OreoBoat/suminyak/README.md

 > They are technically the same browser but just use the one that suits your taste.

 ## Opera or Opera GX or Chrome extension installation (Windows)
 1. Download Opera or Opera GX or Chrome if you haven't.
-(I'm going to skip software installation step)
+(I'm going to skip the software installation step)
 2. Fire up your browser and go to the [Extensions] tab.
 3. If you are having trouble to find the [Extensions] tab.
 Just open up a new tab and paste this `chrome://extensions`.
 4. There, you will see the [Developer Mode] on the top-right of the window.
 Then, just enable it.
 5. Then, three buttons should showed up.
-Just click the [Load Unpacked] then select the folder that you have unzipped from **Installation Procedure** step
+Just click the [Load Unpacked] then select the folder that you have unzipped during the **Installation Procedure** step.
 6. After that, you can click the [Allow in incognito] button if you want to use it on private tabs.
+*For chrome you have to click [Details] and scroll down to enable [Allow in incognito]*
 7. Then if you want the all pdf links to be downloaded instantly.
-(Meaning to say you don't want to click [Download] to download the pdf)
+(Meaning to say you don't want to click [Download] button to download the pdf)
 8. Just open a new tab to `chrome://settings/content/pdfDocuments` then enable the setting.
 9. Then your new friend is ready.
 Please refer to **USAGE GUIDE** below to getting know your new friend.